sourceduty/Sourceduty_News/README.md

 2022 -------------------  2030 ---------------- 2050 - - - - - - - - - - - - - - - - -
 |→ Business Establishment |→ Business Expansion |→ Business Operations →|
 ```

 #
+###  AI Revolution

+AI is changing the game, bringing massive focus to how information is used, how laws are shaped, and how institutions like police, governments, schools, and security systems operate.
+At Sourceduty, we recognize this shift and the responsibility that comes with it.
+As the world navigates these changes, we’re committed to staying informed, adapting to new regulations, and creating solutions that prioritize transparency, ethical practices, and the protection of personal freedoms.
+These developments impact everyone, and we’re dedicated to ensuring our work supports a future where AI is used responsibly and thoughtfully.

+#
 ### Sourceduty Expansion and Future